xuanpan/GCD_CourseProject/README.md

 1. Download and unzip the data set file.

 2. Read the relevant files to variables:
--features.txt -> featurenames
+- features.txt -> featurenames
--activity_labels.txt -> activitylabels
+- activity_labels.txt -> activitylabels
--subject_train.txt -> subjecttrain
+- subject_train.txt -> subjecttrain
--y_train.txt -> activitytrain
+- y_train.txt -> activitytrain
--X_train.txt -> featuretrain
+- X_train.txt -> featuretrain
--subject_test.txt -> subjecttest
+- subject_test.txt -> subjecttest
--y_test.txt -> activitytest
+- y_test.txt -> activitytest
--X_test.txt -> featuretest
+- X_test.txt -> featuretest

 3. Merge the test and train data
--combine data in training and test data sets corresponding to subject, activity and features -name variables
+- combine data in training and test data sets corresponding to subject, activity and features
+- name variables
--merge columns to get the mergeddata
+- merge columns to get the mergeddata

 4. Extracts only the measurements on the mean and standard deviation for each measurement.